Human fit

 Is this page enough to decide for a real flight?

-No. This page can help you frame the question.
+No. This page helps frame the question.
 A real decision needs current weather, place, pilot or instructor judgement, and personal suitability checked for the actual day.

 Continue in the right direction